Spectroscopy: Applications

 UVES is a high-resolution spectrograph on the Very Large Telescope.

 There are several applications of spectroscopy in the fields of medicine, physics, chemistry, and astronomy.
-Taking advantage of the properties of absorbance and with astronomy emission, spectroscopy can be used to identify certain states of nature.
-The uses of spectroscopy in so many different fields and for so many different applications has caused specialty scientific subfields.
+Taking advantage of the properties of absorbance and, with astronomy, emission, spectroscopy can be used to identify certain states of nature.
+The uses of spectroscopy in so many different scientific fields and for so many different applications has led to the creation of specialized subfields.
 Such examples include: